Use the Key Management Interoperability Protocol (KMIP)¶

 }

 Both global and local configuration files use the same settings.
+The following example shows a configuration file:

 {